PNG to SVG Converter

 Will the SVG file be larger or smaller than the original PNG?

 In Embed mode, the SVG will be roughly 33% larger because base64 encoding adds overhead.
-In Color Trace mode, file size depends on the detail level — low detail produces small files, while high detail with many colors can create larger files than the original.
+In Color Trace mode, file size depends heavily on the detail level — low detail produces very small files, while high detail with many colors can create larger files than the original.

-Are my images kept private?
+Are my images kept private during conversion?